blockchain-certificates/cert-issuer/docs/bitcoind.md

     no_safe_mode
     no_transfer_from_storage_address
     ```

+4. Next you need to obtain Testnet coins.
+    - Create an issuer address; see [create addresses, Bitcoin node instructions](make_addresses.md)
+      - You will need the public address.
+Since we are running the Bitcoin node in testnet mode, the address will start with 'm' or 'n'
+    - Request some testnet coins by searching for “Testnet Faucet”, and entering your issuing public address.
+It may take a while for the transaction to be confirmed.
+      - Important: make sure you follow the guidance of the testnet faucet provider!

-4. Now you are ready to issue certificates.
-See the instructions in [[issuing.md]]
+5. Now you are ready to issue certificates.
+See [issuing instructions](issuing.md)